|

 in his first book "Buddy Boys," which was about police corruption

-in the 77th police precinct in Brooklyn, these words which I now treasure.
-"To
+in the 77th police precinct in "To

 Dennis, "It’s your